ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/contributing.md

-# How to contribute to a pool
+# Contributing to a pool

 The Alex platform is developed in such a way so that anyone can contribute to preserving digital content.
 To contribute to a pool, you must navigate to the [pool page](https://alex.arweave.dev/#/pools) and click the contribute button.